 "Can we keep it, mom?
 Pleeezzze?"

 Placing her hands on each side of her blue jeans, Frannie angled her head and eyed the trio of muddy, wide-eyed beggars with a heavy heart.
 The severely outmatched combatants had chosen to meet her on the killing floor of their cluttered living room.
-The children's mother stood like a monolith with her hands on her hips, sadly understanding the feelings these small warriors possessed; the purity of hope, of obtaining the unattainable.
+The children's mother stood like a monolith with her hands on her hips, still sadly understanding the feelings these small warriors possessed; the purity of hope, of obtaining the unattainable.
 She was a veteran of this sort of battle and wore the scars just underneath her skin.
 Old familiar pangs of holding something you have long dreamt of only to have the powers that be, whatever form they chose to take at the moment, rip it squarely from one's hands.
 However, this time she would be the slayer of dreams, the evil tapped to wield the weapon that dealt the blow; she would be the immovable face of this immense dark power and its world-levelling force.
 The woman swallowed, begrudgingly uttering the deadly monosyllabic word, "No."

 "You're the meanest mommy, ever!
 "The smallest of the wounded caught the brunt of the one word verbal assault and fell to the old wood floor in a writhing heap, destroyed at the utterance of the exclamation.
 "I hate you!
 I want to die!" she cried.

-"We know..." said the oldest of the three, her thirteen-year-old daughter, Kaitlyn.
+"We know.," said the oldest of the three, Frannie's thirteen-year-old daughter, Kaitlyn.

-"The dog can stay in there for the night, but in the morning it has to go to the shelter," she said flatly.
-The woman winced as she noticed several patches of missing hair surrounding varying sized sutures and scars appearing in numerous places on the animal's pink, exposed skin.
+"The dog can stay in there for the night, but in the morning it has to go to the shelter," Frannie added before exhaling a sigh of sadness, noting several patches of missing hair surrounding varying sized sutures and scars appearing in numerous places on the animal's pink, exposed skin.

-"Yes, momma..." the duo sang in acknowledgment.
-They turned and unhappily shuffled away, carrying the panting, very muddy dog, its long wet fur draped over the arms of one nine-year-old boy.
+"We know, momma..." the duo sang in unhappy acknowledgment.
+They turned and sorrowfully shuffled away, heads down, carrying the panting, very muddy dog, its long wet fur draped over the arms of one tearful nine-year-old boy.

-"Poor thing looks like it had been cut on repeatedly," she thought to herself as she turned to walk into the kitchen and check on the spaghetti noodles boiling on a vintage gas stove.
-"There are some sick people in this world..."
+"Poor thing looks like it had been cut on repeatedly," Frannie muttered as she turned to walk into the kitchen and check on the spaghetti noodles boiling on a vintage gas stove.
+"There are some sick people in this old world..."

-"I hate you!
-Do you hear me, mommy?" issued a distant five-year-old female voice.
-The small girl still lying prone on the battlefield, fatally wounded with a broken heart, sadly smearing a fallen tear into the grains of a floorboard with her pointer finger.
+"You're the meanest mommy ever!" issued a distant five-year-old female voice.
+The small girl was still lying on the battlefield, fatally wounded with a broken heart, sadly smearing a fallen tear into the grains of a floorboard with her pointer finger.
 She shuddered.
 "You hear me momma?"

 "Yes, I hear you and so does Jesus.
-Now, dinner is almost done, let me know if you die before I fix you a plate and I'll give it to the dog, okay?"
+Now, dinner is almost done.
+Just let me know if you go to meet him before I fix you a plate and I'll give it to the dog, okay?"